accoffin12/streaming-07-FinalMTA/README.md

 7. In the third Anaconda Prompt Terminal run: `python MTA_ConsumeLineQV2.py`
 8. In the VS Code Terminal run: `python MTA_ProducerV2.py`

-Allow the code to run through the lines of the CSV, the Producer will close on its own but rememebr to close each of the Consumer terminals.
+Allow the code to run through the lines of the CSV, the Producer will close on its own but remember to close each of the Consumer terminals.
 If an escape from the Producer is requried use Ctrl + C.

 ## 9c.
 ProducerV3/ConsumerV3
 1. Open 1 Anaconda Prompt Terminal